ahmed-abdat/github-activity-generator/README.md

 - ⏰ Random commit times for natural patterns
 - 🗓️ Support for future dates

+## ⚙️ How It Works

+The tool works in a simple but effective way:

+1. **Configuration**: The `config.js` file defines commit patterns (dates, frequency, etc.)
+2. **Execution**: When you run `index.js`:
+   - It reads your chosen pattern from `config.js`
+   - Calculates commit dates and times
+   - Creates a small change in `data.txt`
+   - Makes a commit with a timestamp
+3. **Randomization**: Each commit gets a random time during the day for natural-looking patterns
+4. **Progress Tracking**: Shows real-time progress as commits are created
+5. **Safety**: Includes dry-run mode to preview changes without making actual commits

 ## 🚀 Getting Started (5 Minutes Setup)

 ### 1️⃣ Download & Setup